jlggross/puf-api/README.md

 # API (Backend)

-Here are some notes for the development of the backend of the PayUfirst (PUF) project.
+Notes for the development of the backend of the PayUfirst (PUF) project.

 ## **Technologies and packages**